The information on these pages are a collection of both authentic Celtic

 Bonfires of sacred wood are lit in honor of the Celtic god Beli

-The veil between worlds (Shield of Skathach) is thin, allowing faeiries to cross over
+The veil between worlds (Shield of Skathach) is thin, allowing faeiries to

 Colours: Blue, pink, yellow, green